mrsrabs/mrsrabs/README.md

 - 👋 Hi, I’m @SrabonKhan0461.
 You can call me Srabon
 - 👀 I’m a beginner whos learning to code
-- :snake: I’m currently learning python
+- :snake: I’m currently learning python ( paused for school now )
-- ♥️ I just know some basic stuff about python, gotta admit coding is quite challenging
 - 📫 My discord is Srab on#8530

 <!---